Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/introduction/print_layout.rst

 |basic| |TY| Adding a North arrow
 ---------------------------------

-A good map also has a North Arrow.
+A good map also has a North Arrow and scale bar.
 Can you add one yourself?

 .. figure:: img/final_map.png
     :align: center